SelecTree: Tree Detail

 Height: 60 feet.

 Growth Rate: 24 Inches per Year.

 Longevity 50 to 150 years.

-Leaves Lobed and Palmate, Light Green, Gold, Deciduous.
+Leaves Lobed and Palmate, Light Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
 Green or Yellow.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bark Black or Dark Brown, Fissured.